 The presentation of your notes is very important – keep them neat and use a little colour – but don’t overdo it!

 Some examples taken from our seminar

-Don’t waste time copying your homework answers out of the textbook – you learn little by copying.
+Don’t waste time copying your homework answers out of the textbook – you learn very little by copying.
 Read the information required to answer the question.
-Jot down on a piece of paper the briefest of points (a date, a formulae, a name).
-Now move onto some other task and then come back to it a few minutes later, and attempt to do your homework with the book closed.
-If you get stuck, refer to the paper with your brief notes.
+Jot down on a piece of paper the briefest of points (a date, a formula, a name).
+Now, move onto some other task and then come back to the homework exercise a few minutes later.
+Next, attempt to do your homework with the book closed.
+If you get stuck, refer back to the paper with your brief notes.
 If you still can’t do it, refer back to the textbook.